gregrs-uk/fhodot/CONTRIBUTING.md

 ## Unit tests

-* These are a work in progress but please do write unit tests for any new code (apart from that which downloads external data) and check coverage
+These are a work in progress but please do write unit tests for any new code (apart from that which downloads external data) and check coverage.

 ### Python

 * You can find unit tests in `tests/` with a file per class per module
-* `scripts/run_tests.sh` will run the tests and provide a coverage report in `coverage/python`
+* `docker-compose run python scripts/run_tests.sh` will run the tests and provide a coverage report in `coverage/python`

 ### JavaScript

 * You can find unit tests in `fhodot/app/ui/src`
-* `npm run test` will run the tests in  using  and provide a coverage report in `coverage/javascript`
+* `docker-compose run node npm run test` will run the tests in Chromium Headless using Karma and provide a coverage report in `coverage/javascript`
-* Tests can also be run in a browser (`http://127.0.0.1:5000/tests.html`) once bundled with `npm run watch` or `npm run build`
+* Tests can also be run in a browser (`http://127.0.0.1:5000/tests.html`) once bundled with `docker-compose up node` or `docker-compose run node npm run build`